dalek-supreme/A-dual-eigen-analysis-on-canid-genomes/README.md

 # A dual eigen analysis on canid genomes
- Undergrad Thesis adv. by Prof. Lei M. Li
+ Undergrad Thesis advised by Prof. Lei M. Li.
+ Install_Bioconductor_Packages.R: Install the tools.
+ svd.R: conduct an SVD on genomes.
+Currently use one chromosome.
+Working on whole genome.
+ Obtain db for GO enrichment.R: prepare for GO enrichment enrichment.R: conduct GO enrichment